KrailOrg/krail/README.md

 and provides I18N support.

 It provides site navigation and the means to authenticate and authorise users.
-Building an application is assisted by specifiying the site structure using a Sitemap.
+Building an application is assisted by specifying the site structure using a Sitemap.
 There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)

 This library is usable, thought there are still some bugs and further developments needed.
 Vaadin push is not supported.

 ### demo

 Very simple currently.
-This sub-project is supported with tests run via Vaadin Testbench, which you won't be able to run unless you have TestBench.
+This sub-project is supported with tests run via Vaadin Testbench, which you won't be able to run unless you have TestBench (TestBench is a licenced product from Vaadin)

 ### testApp